Knowledge base

 - The logs of your email addresses are available free of charge for the last 20 days.

-- Consulting logs over a longer period is paid:
+- Consulting logs over a longer period is payable:

 View logs from the Infomaniak Web Mail app